-Designed to mimic professional software development studios, the open-floor design of our two main production labs foster a focused, dynamic, and collaborative working environment.
-At the beginning of each year, the production lab spaces are divided into dedicated team spaces — with consideration given to student teams working on specialized projects, such as VR/AR games and software.
+Designed to mimic professional software development studios, the open-floor design of our three main production labs foster a focused, dynamic, and collaborative working environment.
+At the beginning of each year, the production lab spaces are divided into dedicated spaces for team usage — with consideration given to student teams working on specialized projects, such as VR/AR games and software.

 Each student team brings their own personality to the space, and students have access to a number of conveniently located whiteboards and bulletin boards for organizing and communicating about their work.
-In addition to designated team spaces for student games, films, and software engineering projects, there are also individual computer workstations and drawing tables.
+In addition to designated spaces for student games, films, and software engineering projects, there are also individual computer workstations.